Watts-Lab/team_comm_tools/README.md

 # The Team Communication Toolkit
 The Team Communication Toolkit is a Python package that makes it easy for social scientists to analyze and understand *text-based communication data*.
 Our aim is to facilitate seamless analyses of conversational data --- especially among groups and teams! --- by providing a single interface for researchers to generate and explore dozens of research-backed conversational features.

+We are a research project created by the [Computational Social Science Lab at UPenn](https://css.seas.upenn.edu/) and funded by the [Wharton AI and Analytics Initiative](https://ai-analytics.wharton.upenn.edu/).

 <div align="center">

 [![View - Home Page](https://img.shields.io/badge/View_site-GH_Pages-2ea44f?style=for-the-badge)](https://teamcommtools.seas.upenn.edu/)